 Cybis also provided text-only retail price lists twice a year.
 Their catalogs never showed prices, except within the 1978/79 editions’ Appendix.

 In the 1970 price list the newly released sculptures are given their own section at the top of the list of currently available items.
 On the reverse side is a list of limited editions that are “Fully Subscribed” meaning that Cybis had already taken retailer orders for the full complement of that design.
 An asterisk next to a name means “completed”, indicating that actual production has ceased.
 The list also shows the studio’s new address on Norman Avenue.
+This is the first price list that claims there are separate editions for the USA and non-USA market, even though Cybis never had any retailers or collectors outside the USA.
+I will give them the benefit of the doubt and assume that the “international sales” was simply optimism on their part (at least at this point, although that clearly changed later on.)

 By 1974 the Cybis price lists have received a complete makeover, and not only from the single-sheet to a folded format.
-Now all the sculptures are grouped according to the studio’s “collections” (particular theme) with limited and non-limited editions placed together.
-It is interesting that the flower collection is headed “Porcelain Gardens”; this group would later be merged with the bird studies into the “Birds and Flowers” collection.
+Now all the sculptures are again grouped according to the studio’s “collections” (particular theme) with limited and non-limited editions placed together within each.
+It is interesting that the flower collection is here headed “Porcelain Gardens”; this group would later be merged with the bird studies into the “Birds and Flowers” collection.
 The new introductions are shown in all caps as the firm item/section, and each collection/paragraph also lists recently retired and completed editions – a change from the 1970 list in which they were all placed in one section at the end.
 The 1974 price list cost 25 cents.

 The following year (1975) Cybis eliminated the separate sections for new introductions and for closed and retired editions.
 New pieces are now distinguished within their collection heading by an uppercase italic font, as well as an asterisk next to the design number….a change from prior lists in which the asterisk indicated a closed limited edition.
 Here, limited editions nearing completion are indicated by an adjacent dagger symbol † while retired open (non-limited) editions are flagged with ǂ .
 The list of available publications has grown to ten, not including the American Art Porcelain book.